bayersglassey/geom2018/README.md

-# GEOM 2018
+# DEPTHS OF UO

-## What is this
+## What is "Depths of Uo"?

-A graphics library dealing with tesselations of the plane.
-And a bit of a game demo, a kind of puzzly arcadey look at the triangular grid.
+A game in development, a kind of puzzly arcadey look at the triangular grid.

+## What is "geom2018"?

+A graphics library for tesselating the plane with squares & triangles.
+The game demo has sprouted from it, and come to overshadow the library...

 ## How to compile & run the game